uncw-library/vivo-docker2/README.md

 The example [docker-compose.yml](docker-compose.yml) is a basic VIVO installation in docker.
 This file has two containers and uses the standard TBD system.
 The files in ./vivo configure many of the vivo settings.
 There is an example custom theme included.

 1. On first startup, log in with the user named in ./vivo/configs/runtime.properties
-1. Any users/instance data is preserved in docker bind mounted volumes to the ./tdb* folders in this repo.
+1. Any vivo users/instance data is preserved in docker bind mounted volumes to the ./tdb* folders in this repo.
+1. Solr data is preserved in docker volume: vivo-docker2_solr_data.
-1. Subsequent `docker compose down` and `docker compose up` will retain the persistant docker volumes.
+1. Subsequent `docker compose down` and `docker compose up` will retain these volumes.
 1. If you wish to start clean, `docker volume rm vivo-docker2_solr_data` will delete the volume holding solr data.
 And `rm ./tdbContentModels/*.*` and `rm ./tdbModels/*.*` will delete the vivo data.

 ## Solr access for dev